MochiPiyo/nn_full_scratch/readme.md

-# this NN Do Not Learn
+# Neural Network pretend to learn !

 the challenge to build full scratch neural network end up with something look like 2layer mnist learner but